People in Wales told not to travel more than five miles to pubs in England

 “However, we need to reinforce our travel safer campaign highlighting that public transport is for essential travel and where there are no other travel alternatives.”

-On Friday, Public Health Wales said a further two people had died in Wales after testing positive for coronavirus, taking the total number of deaths to 1,525.
+On Saturday, Public Health Wales said a further five people had died in Wales after testing positive for Covid-19, taking the total number of deaths to 1,530.